 In form, the report is an attempt to educate the administration on the current state of antitrust as well as to suggest what the federal antitrust authorities (the agencies) may wish to focus on in the new administration.
 The section sought to represent a range of political, ideological and professional views, and in May 2016 the ABA assembled a task force of twenty lawyers, professors and economists with broad expertise to brainstorm their recommendations.
-It is possible the new administration will use the report's expert consensus as a framework for legislation to consider
+It is possible the new administration will use the report's expert consensus as a framework for legislation to consider or judicial interpretations to seek that will shape the law in the coming years.
+At a minimum, the report offers practitioners and other interested observers a well-grounded perspective of antitrust challenges facing those in charge of the agencies going forward.

-By Shepard Goldfein
+Shepard Goldfein And James Keyte

-And

-James

-Keyte